ZiyadHanif/ZiyadHanif/README.md

 > *"Five months in, this wholesale fashion platform went from $40K/mo to $210K/mo — not from more ads, but from a site that finally converted."*

 Cart abandonment was 74%.
 Vendor onboarding took 3 days manually.
 Checkout converted below 1%.
-I rebuilt the platform with a custom namespaced PHP plugin for automated vendor onboarding, a single-page checkout with smart upsell hooks, Stripe Connect for automatic commission splits, Redis + Nginx for a 41→94 PageSpeed jump, and a mobile-first conversion-focused UI rebuild.
+As **technical lead**, I rebuilt the platform with a custom namespaced PHP plugin for automated vendor onboarding, a single-page checkout with smart upsell hooks, Stripe Connect for automatic commission splits, Redis + Nginx for a 41→94 PageSpeed jump, and a mobile-first conversion-focused UI rebuild.

 **`5× Revenue`** · **`−45% Cart Abandonment`** · **`92% Faster Onboarding`** · **`94 PageSpeed`**